 Assembling an art project is fun until you notice some of the materials are styrofoam.
 And while you could use toothpicks or tape, they don’t hold things together as well as other adhesives.
 So, if you’re trying to keep your artwork together, then a dab of glue may be in order.

 But there are many different types of glue to choose from, and not all of them will work with styrofoam.
-Finding the best glue for styrofoam can be tricky.
+Finding the best glue for styrofoam can be tricky, and this is true whether you need to glue styrofoam to other materials, or if you need to glue various polystyrene plates together.
 And this is why our list of top picks can help you stick it all together.

 - Very strong bond